leburnett/reiser-documentation/Ephys/ephys_nested_rf_analysis.md

 `resultant_angle` - the angle of the preferred direction (PD) of the cell is returned by the overall script `process_bars_p2`.

+#### Breakdown of variables in `process_bars_p2`

+- `max_v` - 98th percentile value of the raw voltage during the presentation of each bar stimulus.
+This is calculated within `plot_timeseries_polar_bars` and fed into the function `find_PD_and_order_idx`.
+Within `find_PD_and_order_idx`, the median voltage is then subtracted from this array to return `responses`.

+- `responses` - median subtracted `max_v`.

+- `magnitude` - normalised between 0 and 1.
+Magnitude of vector sum.

+- `d_slow`/`d_fast` - angle and median-subtracted voltage responses to each direction.
+These angles are now shifted so that the maximum result is aligned with pi/2, not the actual direction in which the bar was moving.
+The response data is unaffected though and can be used for quantification of the tuning width.

+- `cv` - circular variance of the responses.
+If CV = 0, all responses are in one direction (sharp tuning).
+If CV = 1, responses are uniformly spread (broad tuning).

+- `thetahat` and `kappa` - parameters of the von Mises distribution fitted to the data. `thetahat` is the preferred direction (PD) and `kappa` is the concentration parameter (higher values = sharper tuning).

 ### Breakdown of `process_flash_p2`